bishonbopanna/bishonbopanna.github.io/_posts/2018-03-14-dissecting-hello-world-spring-boot-web-app.md

          ```

     <br><br>
+    #### Second level - And a controller to expose a get service to return a string

-    #### Now that we understand the above let us move to the second stage of this exercise
+    Now that we understand the above let us move to the second lv of this exercise

 8. Add a "controllers" package under "io.github.bbop" and create HWAppController.java and add the below code to it.
     Stop + Clean + Start (bootRun) your App.